Skip to main content

 Report it if you find it

-Chinese Fountain Grass is a warm-season bunchgrass that can grow up to 3 feet tall, but height varies depending on cultivar.
+• Chinese Fountain Grass is a warm-season bunchgrass that can grow up to 3 feet tall, but the height varies depending on the cultivar.
 You can find hairs at the base of the leaf blades and along the stems.
 It flowers in late summer to early fall, producing a spike inflorescence.
 The spikelets are surrounded by long bristles that can range in color from whitish yellow to red to black depending on cultivar.

-Crimson Fountain Grass is a warm-season bunchgrass that can grow up to 4 feet tall.
+• Crimson Fountain Grass is a warm-season bunchgrass that can grow up to 4 feet tall.
 The leaves often have a reddish-purple hue to them.
 It flowers in late summer to early fall, producing a spike inflorescence.
 The spikelets are very hairy and surrounded by long bristles that range in color but are often red to purple.

 Eradicate it if you find it on your property

-The third step is eradicate it if you find it.
+The third step is to eradicate it if you find it.
 Depending on the size of the infestation and surrounding vegetation, you could dig out the plants, or you could use a grass-specific herbicide.
 If you have these grasses in your landscape, consider removing them before they can escape.

-Learn more about these grasses from the following resources:
+Learn more about these grasses:

 Image